markmoxon/elite-a-source-code-bbc-micro/binaries/README.md

 # Extracted binaries for Elite-A

-This folder contains the boot and conversion tool binaries from the original sources for Elite-A.
+This folder contains the image, boot and conversion tool binaries from the original sources for Elite-A.

 ---